tomasbjerre/pact-sandbox/README.md

 ![Consumer And Provider](/docs/consumer-provider.png)

 - Perhaps the consumer should still do end to end testing of its consumed endpoints.
-But providers dont test its consumers.
+Providers rely on contract tests and does no other testing on its consumers.
   - `P1` would end to end test against `P2` and `P3`
   - `P2` would end to end test against `P3`.
 But let contract tests test `P1` against `P2`.
   - `P3` woud let contract tests test `P2` against `P3`.